- 2 tablespoons fat-free mayonnaise

 - 4 kaiser rolls, split

-- In a large nonstick skillet, cook catfish over medium heat in oil for 4-5 minutes on each side or until fish flakes easily with a fork and coating is golden brown.
+- In a large nonstick skillet, heat oil over medium heat.
+Cook catfish for 4-5 minutes on each side or until fish flakes easily with a fork and coating is golden brown.
 Spoon coleslaw onto rolls; top with catfish.
 Yield: 4 servings.

 "Good stuff!
 My husband was particularly fond of it.
 I cut one large fillet into three pieces for the two of us since another reviewer mentioned the individual pieces were difficult to eat.
 I used Paul Prudhomme's Seafood Magic and eliminated the cayenne.
 We will be having this again."

 "I followed the recipe exactly and it came out perfect.
 Will definitely make again."

 "delicious!
 I could not find catfish at my local grocery store so I used sunfish instead and adjusted the cookin time accordingly"